John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/README.md

 # MotionChart — Flash-Free Animated Motion Charts from R
-Click on the image for an interactive demo.
+Click on the image for an interactive demo following Hans Rosling's [animated bubble charts](https://www.youtube.com/watch?v=hVimVzgtD6w).
 The demo opens in the current tab, so click the back arrow to go back to GitHub. <br>
 (The demo works well, but in the rare case it appears not to be working correctly or gets stuck, just do a browser reload.)
 [![ ](https://github.com/John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/blob/main/Images/Gapminder_LifeExp_vs_Fertility.gif)](https://john-r-wallace-noaa.github.io/GoogleVis_Type_Motion_Chart_No_Flash/Gapmin_LifeExp_vs_Fert_Demo/Life_Fert.htm)
 <br>